MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete.md

 Users can be assigned permissions (such as Environment Admin, Environment Maker, etc.) in an environment, which is stored in the Power Automate service as a “role assignment.”

-With the introduction of Common Data Service, if a database is created within the environment, these “role assignments” are stored as records within Common Data Service.
+With the introduction of Microsoft Dataverse, if a database is created within the environment, these “role assignments” are stored as records within Microsoft Dataverse.

 For more information on removing a user's permission in an  environment, navigate to [Using environments within Power Automate](/flow/environments-overview-admin).